bbglab/oncodrivefml/docs/source/analysis.rst

 - One contains the scores of all possible single nucleotide substitutions that can occur within the segments of the element under analysis.
-  Additionally, this array also contains the value of the stops in this region.
+  Additionally, this array also contains the values of the stops in this region.

 - The other array contains the probabilities of each of those changes.

-Using the probability array, a random sampling in the scores array is done to obtain the simulated scores.
+Using the probability array, a random sampling of the scores array is done to obtain the simulated scores.

 .. _analysis probs: